junxit/us-congress-bills-115/metadata.md

 - 2017-05-03 — Senate amendment submitted
 - 2017-05-03 — Senate amendment submitted
 - 2017-05-03 — The previous question was ordered pursuant to the rule.
+- 2017-05-04 — Cloture motion on the motion to agree to the House amendment to the Senate amendment numbered 1 rendered moot in Senate.
+- 2017-05-04 — Considered by Senate (Message from the House considered). (consideration: CR S2735-2737, S2738, S2740-2744, S2746-2761)
+- 2017-05-04 — Considered by Senate. (consideration: CR S2735)
+- 2017-05-04 — Considered by Senate. (consideration: CR S2735)
+- 2017-05-04 — Considered by Senate. (consideration: CR S2735)
+- 2017-05-04 — Considered by Senate. (consideration: CR S2735)
+- 2017-05-04 — Considered by Senate. (consideration: CR S2735)
+- 2017-05-04 — McConnell motion to concur in the House amendment to the Senate amendment numbered 1 with an amendment (SA 210) withdrawn in Senate. (consideration: CR S2735, S2741)
+- 2017-05-04 — Message on Senate action sent to the House.
+- 2017-05-04 — Motion by Senator McConnell to refer to Senate Committee on Health, Education, Labor, and Pensions the House message to accompany the bill (H.R.
+244) with instructions to report back forthwith with an amendment (SA 212) withdrawn in Senate. (consideration: CR S2735, S2741)
+- 2017-05-04 — Presented to President.
+- 2017-05-04 — Presented to President.
+- 2017-05-04 — Proposed amendment SA 210 withdrawn in Senate.
+- 2017-05-04 — Proposed amendment SA 212 withdrawn in Senate.
+- 2017-05-04 — Pursuant to the provisions of H. Con.
+Res.
+53, enrollment corrections on H.R.
+244 have been made.
+- 2017-05-04 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate amendment numbered 1 to the bill (H.R.
+244) by Yea-Nay Vote.
+79 - 18.
+Record Vote Number: 121.(consideration: CR S2761)
+- 2017-05-04 — SA 211 fell when SA 210 withdrawn.
+- 2017-05-04 — SA 213 fell when SA 212 withdrawn.
+- 2017-05-04 — SA 214 fell when SA 213 fell.
+- 2017-05-04 — Senate agreed to the House amendment to the Senate amendment numbered 1 to the bill (H.R.
+244) by Yea-Nay Vote.
+79 - 18.
+Record Vote Number: 121. (consideration: CR S2761)
+- 2017-05-05 — Signed by President.
+- 2017-05-05 — Signed by President.